justiceo/Praso-DPD/README.md

 ### Todo

+- Change all dsm to use relative paths and include list of source locations.
+Thorough test the fixPath method.
+- Develop the SourceManager module to fetch sources and generate dsm' for sources.
+    - automatically fetch from local, git, or ftp location.
+Run understand to get cyto-scape.
+Run titan for dsm.
+Run dsm fixer for cdsm
 - design loopFilter to filter through forEach, for, lambda, iterator, listIterator and while loops etc. (and depends on how exhaustive the user wants it)
 - migrate sourceParser to Preprocessor slowly, eventually renaming PreProcessor to SourceParser.
 - add dependencyLineFilter that converts the zeros to full blown dependency lines without spaces
-- add fileNameFilter that cleans the filePath, set the file name, determine if its exist once and for-all (add isAccessible var to jClass).
-Should be first Filter to run.
-- write module for fixig dsm -> to rewrite java class paths to package level and include list of source locations.
 - move the buildClasses functionality from browser to Preprocessor.
 - Convert the entire system into a Pipe and filter.
 - Implement A -> B; B -> C :- A -> C for layered abstraction.